-The Internal Revenue Services (IRS) released proposed guidance on the minimum value and affordability rules under the Patient Protection and Affordable Care Act (PPACA), including how health reimbursement arrangements (HRAs) will be used in determining minimum value and affordability.
+The Internal Revenue Service (IRS) released proposed guidance on the minimum value and affordability rules under the Patient Protection and Affordable Care Act (ACA), including how health reimbursement arrangements (HRAs) will be used in determining minimum value and affordability.

-These rules provide guidance for employers (with 50+ employees) on whether their employer-sponsored health coverage provides minimum value and is affordable, for the purposes of the employer "play or pay" penalties.
+These rules provide guidance for employers with 50 or more full-time equivalent employees (FTEs) on whether their employer-sponsored health coverage provides minimum value (MV) and is affordable, for the purposes of the employer mandate penalties.

-Employers with 50+ employees, that also offer an integrated HRA, should use these guidelines for calculating if their health coverage meets minimum value and affordability.
+Employers with 50 or more FTEs that also offer an integrated HRA should use these guidelines for calculating if their health coverage meets minimum value and affordability.

-Here are four important PPACA concepts to be familiar with before understanding the proposed rules on minimum value and affordability:
+Here are four important ACA concepts to be familiar with before understanding the proposed rules on minimum value and affordability:

 -

-Integrated HRA: An integrated HRA is a Health Reimbursement Arrangement (HRA) that is offered along side an employer-sponsored group health plan (usually a high-deductible plan).
-The HRA is used to reimburse employees for their deductible expenses and can also reimburse premium expenses (though, this is less common).
-The HRA is 100% employer-funded.
+Integrated HRA: An integrated HRA, also known as a group coverage HRA, is a health reimbursement arrangement (HRA) that employers offer alongside an employer-sponsored group health plan (usually a high-deductible plan).
+Employers use a GCHRA to reimburse employees for their out-of-pocket deductible expenses.
+The GCHRA is 100% employer-funded.

 -

-Applicable Large Employer: PPACA defines an applicable large employer as 50+ full time equivalent (FTE) employees.
-Applicable large employers must either offer coverage that is affordable and meets minimum value, or else pay a tax penalty.
+Applicable large employer (ALE): The ACA defines an applicable large employer as an organization with 50 or more FTEs.
+ALEs must either offer coverage that's affordable and meets minimum value or pay a tax penalty.

 -

-Minimum Value (MV): According to PPACA, a plan provides MV if the plan's share of the total allowed cost of benefits provided under the plan is at least 60%.
+Minimum value (MV): According to the ACA, a plan provides MV if the plan's share of the total allowed cost of benefits provided under the plan is at least 60%.
 In other words, it has an actuarial value (AV) of 60%.

 -

-Affordability: PPACA considers coverage affordable if an employee’s required premium contribution (for self-only coverage only) does not exceed 9.5% of household income.
+Affordability: The ACA considers coverage affordable if an employee’s required premium contribution (for self-only coverage only) does not exceed 8.39% of household income for 2024 1.
+This is up to 9.02% for 2025.2

 The proposed rules address how employer contributions toward an integrated HRA will count toward the plan's minimum value and affordability.
 First, let's take a look at minimum value.